Home Blog The Different Types Background Checks in Canada

 Other Fingerprint-Based Checks

-Your local police service submits these fingerprints for analysis to the Royal Canadian Mounted Police (RCMP)… Certain occupations require this, such as those working with police, immigration, and national security.
+Fingerprint of a person Source : https://unsplash.com/photos/5PqBCWUtYbo Fingerprint-based CRCs are the most complete and thorough background checks available in Canada.
+You can get fingerprinted by your local police or through a Royal Canadian Mounted Police (RCMP) approved, private fingerprint company.
+Your local police service submits these fingerprints for analysis to the RCMP.
+Certain occupations require this, such as those working with police, immigration, and national security.

 Why Criminal Background Checks are Important

-Securing Safety: Employers need to make sure that their workers do not present any risks to the workplace or clients.
-Criminal background checks help employers make informed hiring decisions and prevent incidents such as theft, fraud, and workplace violence.
+Employers must conduct an employment background check to make sure that their workers do not present any risks to the workplace or clients.
+Criminal background checks help employers make informed hiring decisions and prevent incidents such as theft, fraud, and workplace violence. padlock on a keyboard Source : https://unsplash.com/photos/mT7lXZPjk7U

-Meeting Regulatory Requirements: Many businesses require particular criminal background checks for regulatory compliance.
+Many businesses require particular criminal background checks for regulatory compliance.
 Failure to comply with these requirements can result in penalties, fines, and legal results.
+Some other record checks employers might consider are educational background, social media, and driving records (if the position requires driving).

 Differences between Name-Based and Fingerprint-Based CRCs